0ssamaak0/CLIPPyX/UI/CLIPPyX WebUI/README.md

 # How to use
 No setup is required.
-Once you have CLIPPyX server running. open `index.html` and start using the UI.
+Once you have CLIPPyX server running.
+Open the link in terminal or open `index.html` and start using the UI.